Haksell/zappy/README.md

 3. The incantation itself lasts 300 ticks
 4. Stones must be put on the cell, and disappear when the incantation starts
 5. All players of the same level as the starter on the same cell will participate, whether they want it or not
-6. during incantation, players that try to do actions receive an "elevation en cours"
+6. During incantation, players that try to do actions receive an "elevation en cours"
+7. During incantation player loses his HP as well
+8. If even there are already other commands in the queue after, it will postpone for 300 ticks
+9. Kick??
+10. Death during the inc???

 kick:
 ko if no one here?